About the Community Association Management Profession

 • Assisting the board by directing the development and enforcement of community rules

-• Answering questions regarding regulations about the association and helping the board follow fair procedures
+• Answering questions regarding the regulations of the association and helping the board follow fair procedures

-• Helping the board by ensuring homeowners adhere to the bylaws of the community association
+• Assisting the board by ensuring homeowners adhere to the bylaws of the community association

 • They liaise with service providers at the board’s direction, including snow removal, pool management, park management, roadways, municipal services, landscaping providers, etc.